31131023374/analysis/README.md

 **Version 1.7.2**
 - _Release Features_:
     + Feature #1: [All] Allow follower of a SO to:
-        Read this SO, SO's project, task, invoice by Sale menu Send message, Log internal note in SO, Project, Task, Invoice
+        + Read this SO, SO's project, task, invoice by Sale menu
+        + Send message, Log internal note in SO, Project, Task, Invoice

+**Version 1.7.1**
+- _Release Features_:
+    + Feature #1: [Accounting] Creating Contract form for sale order and quotation, can be downloaded as an excel file
+- _Fixes_:
+    + Fix #1: [All] Prevent auto add customer to follower in Lead, Quotation, SO, Project, Task, Invoice, Payment etc..

+**Version 1.7**
+- _Release Features_:
+    + Feature #1: Allow to cancel an uncompleted Invoice.
+    + Feature #2: Display Total Untaxed Amount field on SO List View
+- _Enhancements_:
+    + Enhancement #1: Remove customer title when composing New message/log
+    + Enhancement #2: Not auto add customer to followers list of SO.
+- _Fixes_ :
+    + Fix #1: Fix error of Sale Order status does not change correctly to "fully invoice" when using invoice down payment option

 ## Support or Contact